 Stephanie was born and raised in Houston, TX, in the East End area of the city, before moving to Cypress, TX with her family.
 She is a fourth-year, first-generation undergraduate student at The University of Texas at Austin majoring in Public Health.
 She is the daughter of Mexican immigrants, and proudly embraces her beautiful, Mexican culture every day.

 Hailing from the border between the Rio Grande Valley of Texas and Tamaulipas, Dorothy Villarreal currently works at Paul Quinn College as an adjunct professor and Special Assistant to the Vice President.
 The daughter of immigrants and a product of her community, Dorothy strongly believes in the importance of public education and civic engagement to bring about positive change.
 A graduate of Harvard College and the University of Pennsylvania, Dorothy is excited to join in the great work happening in Texas pushing for a stronger representative democracy.

 Veronica Whitehead, originally from San Antonio, is a sexual and reproductive health educator and nonprofit professional in Dallas, TX.
-She believes access to medically accurate, inclusive, trauma informed sexual and reproductive health education and healthcare is a basic human right of all people.
+She is a Certified Health Education Specialist (CHES) and has a B.S. in Health from Texas A&M University and a Masters of Education from Texas State University.
+Veronica believes access to medically accurate, inclusive, trauma informed sexual and reproductive health education and healthcare is a basic human right of all people.

 Kwentoria A. Williams